CCBDA-UPC/Assignments-2020/README.md

     - a **PDF file** with the final report.
 Between 6000 and  10000 English words, adding any images considered necessary;
     - the GitHub URL containing the code repository.

+#### Deadlines

+The deadlines for each deliverable will be published at the "FIB Racó".

 ### Evaluation criteria